The European market potential for ceramic dinnerware

 23 41 12 50

-|Tableware, kitchenware, other household articles and toilet articles, made of earthenware or fine pottery (excluding baths, bidets, sinks and similar sanitary fixtures, statuettes and other ornamental articles, pots, jars, carboys and similar receptacles for the conveyance or packaging of goods, and coffee grinders and spice mills with receptacles made of ceramics and working parts made of metal)
+|Tableware, kitchenware, other household articles and toilet articles, of ceramics other than porcelain or china (excl. baths, bidets, sinks and similar sanitary fixtures, statuettes and other ornamental articles, pots, jars, carboys and similar receptacles for the transport or packing of goods, and coffee grinders and spice mills with receptacles made of ceramics and working parts of metal)|

-The type of dinnerware pieces displayed on the table depends on the:
+The type of pieces displayed on the table depends on the:

 2. What makes Europe an interesting market for ceramic dinnerware?

 The European market for ceramic dinnerware has grown in recent years.
 About half of the imports come directly from developing countries.
 This makes Europe an interesting market for you.

 European ceramic dinnerware imports grew from €2.2 billion in 2017 to €2.7 billion in 2021.
 This is nearly 40% of the worldwide imports.
 Both the European and the worldwide market showed a clear import dip in 2020, but they bounced back in 2021.
 However, some of the 2021 imports may be delayed shipments carried over from 2020.

 Developing countries have a fairly stable direct share of about half of the market.
 These imports grew from €1.1 billion in 2017 to €1.3 billion in 2021, also with a dip in 2020.
 Altogether this makes Europe an interesting market for you, as an exporter from a developing country.

 The COVID-19 pandemic and the war in Ukraine continue to disrupt international trade.
 At the same time, people are focusing more on the home and trends like ‘home sweet home’.
 This has boosted interest in home cooking and social dining, which may partially (or fully) compensate for the negative effects of the cost-of-living crisis.
 For more drivers of demand, see ‘which trends offer opportunities?’ below.